Securing Your Web Applications with Amazon CloudFront: Advanced Techniques

 Key Features of Amazon CloudFront:

-• Integration: CloudFront seamlessly integrates with other AWS services, such as AWS WAF (Web Application Firewall) and AWS Lambda.
+- Integration: CloudFront connects directly with other AWS services, including AWS WAF (Web Application Firewall) and AWS Lambda.

 Advanced Techniques for Securing Web Applications with Amazon CloudFront